cdurf1/Trial/Introduction_1_0.md

 **Support for OpenZFS in Management Mode**

 Intel® EE for Lustre* software supports ZFS as a back-end file system replacement for ldiskfs.
 Intel® Manager for Lustre* software is able to configure and manage high-availability Lustre storage solutions, and Intel® EE for Lustre* software can discover and manage ZFS file systems.
-See MAKEREF Creating and Managing ZFS-based Lustre file systems.
+See <a href="Create_and_manage_ZFS_based_LFS_8_0.md/#8.0">Creating and Managing ZFS-based Lustre file systems</a>.

 **Intel® EE for Lustre\* Software ZFS Snapshots**